lindbrook/packageRank/README.md

 ![](man/figures/README-unnamed-chunk-8-2.png)<!-- -->

-If you want separate plots for each package, set the graphics argument to
+If you want separate plots for each package, set the ‘graphics’ argument to
-“base”.
+“base”:

 ``` r
 plot(cranDownloads(packages = c("Rcpp", "rlang", "data.table"), when = "last-month"), graphics = "base")